Jeff Hanson (music executive): Career

-Silent Majority Group continued to be active signing YouTube sensation Blacklite District who has accumulated nearly 100,000,000 total streams between Apple, Spotify and Youtube and Portland's Veio a hard rock / Prog / New Metal artists.
+Silent Majority Group continued to be active, signing YouTube sensation Blacklite District who has accumulated nearly 1,000,000,000 total streams between Apple, Spotify and YouTube and Portland's Veio a hard rock / Prog / New Metal artists.
 In January 2022 SMG entered into a new promotion and distribution deal for Veio and future releases with OneRPM!
 In early Summer of 2022 JHMP continued to be active and signed Lotus Crush the new artist founder by Candlebox founder, writer, and guitar player Peter Klett.
 Lotus Crush also features "The Voice" runner up Terry McDermott from Scotland as their lead singer.
-JHMP also manages Peter Klett as a producer.
-In June 2022 JHMP signed Nashville's Cordell Winter as well as their producer industry veteran, former Island Def Jam A&R scout, and Ten Inch Records founder Malcolm Springer.
-JHMP has now opened a Nashville office under the name RCKSTRS INC. which is run by Malcolm Springer and Jackson Clay with the assistance of the Orlando JHMP staff.
-New signings there are Cordell Winter, Lucid Illusions and Scotty Austin (ex Saving Abel.
+2023 saw JHMP / SMG expand with new services and the re-grouping and re-signing of Big Dismal.
+Since their re-emergence Big Dismal's "Rise Again" achieved #1 status at Christian Rock Radio and "Stay in the fight" was the number 1 Christian rock song of 2024.

-Jeff's most notable A&R credits now include "Creed My Own Prison", "Human Clay", and "Weathered".
-Alter Bridge "One Day Remains", Sevendust "Animosity", and all albums released on Silent Majority Group for Framing Hanley, Tantric, Blacklite District and Veio.
-These releases are approaching sales of 40 million including a Diamond award for "Human Clay".
+In 2024, SMG refocused on playlisting services through a partnership with Mindful Music Promotion.
+Hanson’s team made history by using AI tools to create a track that bypassed detection software, becoming the first AI-generated song to land on an editorial playlist of a major streaming platform.